KristijanOpacic19/LaravelMagazine/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Application is complete(CRUD,categories,post,pages,admin settings,roles and permisions,users.Live Prewiew(https://flintstonedesign.com/kristijan/)
+## Application is complete(CRUD,categories,post,pages,admin settings,roles and permisions,users.
+<a href="https://flintstonedesign.com/kristijan">Live Preview</a>

 ----------